ntYoshii/ntYoshii/README.md

 # 👨‍💻 Yusfaizal Fairuz - Software Engineer & Athlete

 ### 🌟 About Me
 Hi there!
-I’m Ahmad Faruqi, a **software engineer** based in **Kuala Terengganu, Malaysia**.
+I’m Yusfaizal Fairuz, a **software engineer** based in **Kemaman, Terengganu, Malaysia**.
 I thrive on solving complex problems, building scalable solutions, and improving legacy systems.
 When I’m not coding, you’ll find me breaking a sweat as an **athlete** or exploring new technologies to expand my expertise. 🚀

 ---